MichaelHinrichs/beautify-github-profile/readme.md

 # 💡 Where do we get ideas ?

 You must have been asked which profiles to get ideas from?
-You can see the profile of different people through the site below the gateway profile and get ideas from them 👇
+You can see the profile of different people through the site below the gateway profile and get ideas from them. 👇

 ### [🔗 Awesome Github Profile ](https://zzetao.github.io/awesome-github-profile/)